ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

   module Main where

   -- (1)
-  import A
+  import splice B

   -- (2)
-  import splice B
+  import A

-The splice modifier indicates to the compiler that identifiers imported from the module can **only** be used inside splices (1).
-When the extension is enabled, imports without the splice modifier are not available to be used in splices (2).
+The splice modifier indicates to the compiler that identifiers imported from the module can **only** be used inside top-level splices (1).
+When the extension is enabled, imports without the splice modifier are not available to be used in top-level splices (2).
 Therefore, in this example, identifiers from ``B`` can **only** be used in top-level splices and identifiers from ``A`` can be used everywhere, apart from in top-level splices.